-- 1.6 If criminal proceedings are started against a member, the Authority or the appointing body may suspend the member's appointment.
+1.7 If criminal proceedings are started against a member, the Authority or the appointing body may suspend the member's appointment.
 If the member's appointment is suspended, they will also be suspended from acting as an office-holder on behalf of the Authority.
-A suspended member may not speak or vote at any meeting of the Authority, Committees or working groups. - 1.7 The suspension will end if the member is acquitted of the offence or the proceedings are discontinued or withdrawn. - 1.8 If a council member's membership of their county/borough council is suspended by that county/borough council, their membership of the Authority will also be
+The Authority may also suspend a member in the event that a serious complaint is made against them concerning a breach of the terms of their appointment.
+8In all cases, suspension will only follow after initial enquiries by the Chairman confirm that there is a case to answer.
+A suspended member may not speak or vote at any meeting of the Authority, Committees or working groups.
+The suspension will end if the member is acquitted of the offence or the proceedings are discontinued or withdrawn.
+In the case of a serious complaint being made against a